 This afternoon I received a shipment of 3 Swedish Military mess kits with wind screens and Svea alcohol stoves.
 I have been looking for one of these kits for quite some time and when I found a source of "used, good condition" mess kit - stove sets at a screaming low price, I just had to order up a few!
 I was happily surprised when I unpacked the box and discovered that the mess kit - stoves were actually in brand new, unissued condition!
 I've been doing a bit of research on these kits in anticipation of their arrival, so no more delay, lets get on with the "lesson".......

 These kits are officially designated as M/40 AL by the Swedish Military.
 They were first issued in 1940, and were used up until quite recently when the Swedish Military started to dismantle and downsize.
 The "AL" designation is for the aluminum version of the mess tin, like the ones I have.
 During WW2, when aluminum was needed for the defense effort, the tins were made out of stainless steel and were given the designation of M/40 FR.
 The "FR" is for stainless steel.
+In 1944, the mess kits began production in aluminum, with the designation M40/44.
 The mess tins I have are aluminum, with stainless steel bail, handle and attaching hardware.
 These mess tins and stoves are all dated in the 1960's and have the official "Three Crowns" stamps of the Swedish Military.

 I also turned up a copy of the pages in the official Swedish Military manual that describes these tins and their use: